iamshnoo/iamshnoo/README.md

   Toronto regarding applications of deep learning methods to clinical proecdures that help in early detection of cancer.

-- 🔭 I’m currently working on a hobby project based on [movie data.](http://movienet.site/) I am curious about video understanding methods and am exploring different ideas currently.
+- 🔭 I’m currently working on understanding more about FAccT in AI.
+I want to work on ideas that are ethically sound and can impact people's lives positively in some way.

-- 🌱 I’m currently learning **PowerBI, Tableau, XAI, PyTorch Lightning.**
+- 🌱 I’m currently learning **PowerBI, Tableau, PyTorch Lightning.** (Some of these are used by me in my job everyday)

-- 👯 I’m looking to collaborate on **research projects (or pretty much anything) regarding explainable AI, applications of deep learning on healthcare data or anything cool :)**
+- 👯 I’m looking to collaborate on **research projects (or pretty much anything) regarding explainable AI, applications of deep learning on healthcare data, computational social science or anything cool :)**

 - 📝 I write articles on [https://iamshnoo.github.io/blog/](https://iamshnoo.github.io/blog/)

-- 💬 Ask me about **computer vision and NLP.**
+- 💬 Ask me about **computer vision and NLP.** If you are an undergraduate student, I might be able to help you in getting started with the basics depending on my prior time commitments!

 - 📫 How to reach me **mukherjee.anjishnu@gmail.com**